Friday, July 13, 2007

 Anyway, I studied for about 3 hours, then had lunch with some other students there.

 In the late afternoon, my roommates and I were just hanging out at the apartment, semi-watching/semi-making-fun-of a Bollywood movie, when one of us looked out the window and noticed the particularly ominous clouds beginning to surround us.
 Within five minutes, the sky was completely black and there was so much water hitting the windows that you could no longer see out them.
+It was still pouring an hour and a half later when we were leaving the house for dinner.
+Our doorman actually tried to stop us from going out – but we rolled up our pants and waded along with our umbrellas anyway.

 After dinner, two American girls from Smith College (along with all 15 students in our program) came over to our apartment for “mashti,” or dessert.
 (I’ll tell you about mashti another time.)
 One of the girls has an American father and Bangladeshi mother, and so is fluent in both languages, though she can’t read or write in Bangla.
 She has lived in Bangladesh since she was four, and still returns here to stay with her parents on school breaks.
 She told us she would give us some tips on the “nightlife.”